-In the early two thousands a neighbour of mine in Beirut, Joel, taught me the basics of HTML and how to use an FTP.
-I made progress with simple coding and soon started to add some CSS knowledge.
-I quickly taught myself how to use Microsoft Frontpage and a new program called CoffeeCup.
+In the early two-thousands a neighbour of mine in Beirut, Joel, taught me the basics of HTML and how to use an FTP.
+I made progress with simple coding and quickly taught myself how to use Microsoft Frontpage and a new program called CoffeeCup.
 However, while living in Bangkok I bought a pirate copy of Dreamweaver 8.
-This quickly became my go-to WYSIWIG editor.
+This quickly became my go-to WYSIWYG editor.

 Up to this point my projects had just been for fun and relaxation and remained on my hard-drive.
 However, as my stint working in Thailand came to a close in 2006 I suddenly had a real need for a public facing website.
 I had this idea to launch a bike touring company that would be aimed at triathletes.
 The concept was nothing like triathlon training camps that were already in existence.